TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-03-how-to-reload-code-highlighter-on-livewire-3-component-update.md

 <br>

 Mind the [`requestAnimationFrame()`](https://github.com/rectorphp/getrector-com/pull/2300/files#r1626252225).
-It solves the blinking between bare black and white code and the highlighted code.
+It **solves the blinking** between bare black/white code and the highlighted code.
 The HTML will be only rendered once it's fully highlighted.
 Fancy!

 <br>